elton-develcode/React-curso/README.md

 Reporting bugs or unexpected behavior, and/or non-standard code

 You might want to open an issue to discuss something that you believe that should belong to this API or even go ahead and open a Pull Request with your proposal.
 We have a Continuous Integration server that will make sure that the tests are passing and the coding standard is ok.
-Also, all pull requests are reviewed. :)
+Also, all pull requests are reviewed :wink:

  * [Developers](https://github.com/adeo/lm-instala-parameters/blob/developer/DEVELOPERS.md)
  * [Code of Conduct](https://github.com/adeo/lm-instala-parameters/blob/developer/CODE_OF_CONDUCT.md)